 In the first part of this guide, I shared with you all the initial information you need to know to plan your visit to Disneyland Paris.
 In this part, I want to share with you 16 additional tips that’ll help with the preparations beforehand and virtually upgrade your visit to the park:

-1. The rides in the park are going through regular maintenance.
-Hence, some of them might be closed during your visit.
-To avoid any disappointment, I recommend checking with the official website whether the ride you’re interested in will be open on the date of your arrival.
+The rides in the park are going through regular maintenance.
+Hence, some of them might be closed down on the day of your visit.
+To avoid any disappointment, I recommend checking on the park’s website to see whether the ride you’re interested in will be open on the date of your arrival.

-5. The restaurants at the park are divided into roughly three price ranges:
+The food options at the park are divided into roughly three price ranges:

 * Stalls and cheap canteens (15€ per person on average)

 * All you can eat buffets at mid-price range (35€ per person on average)